MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/set-officewebappsmachine.md

 # Set-OfficeWebAppsMachine

-Changes the settings of the current server that is in an farm.
+Changes the settings of the current server that is in an Office Online Server farm.